nate-maxwell/nate-maxwell.github.io/_posts/2024-04-04-unreal-shelves.md

-Side note - to get asset paths from the primary project content folder, you would use a path like `/Game/dir/dir/AssetName.AssetName`, but for plugins the `/Game/` directory is instead the plugin name - `/PluginName/dir/dir/AssetName.AssetName`.
+Side note - to get asset paths from the primary project content folder, you would use a path like `/Game/dir/dir/AssetName.AssetName`, but for plugins the `/Game/` directory is instead the plugin name, and there is no substitute for the 'content' folder - `/PluginName/dir/dir/AssetName.AssetName`.

 I really dislike the number of path types in unreal, which are shared by both editor utility blueprints and the python API